Ant01n3/AntApplet/README.md

 A very simple program that tries to demonstrate how ants find the shortest path between a nest and one (or more) food sources.

 The program uses [Scala](http://www.scala-lang.org/) and the [actor model](http://en.wikipedia.org/wiki/Actor_model) to represent the ants.
 It uses [GraphStream](http://graphstream-project.org/) to represent an environment actor (a graph representing the possible paths for the ants).
 Then each ant is an actor that takes orientation decisions each time it encounters an intersection based on informations stored on the edges.
-This applet is inspired by the works of Jean-Louis Deneubourg, Frans Moyson, Bernard Manderick and Marco Dorigo.
+This applet is inspired by the works of Jean-Louis Deneubourg, Bernard Manderick, Guy Theraulaz and Marco Dorigo.

 This readme contains the following information: